S. S. Agarwal

-S. S. Agarwal (born 1953) is a physician and former national president of the Indian Medical Association.
+S. S. Agarwal is a physician and former national president of the Indian Medical Association.

+He is also the current President of All India Institute of Medical Sciences, Jodhpur, starting his tenure from August 2023.

 Early life and education

-He was born in November 1953 to Lt.
+He was born to Lt.
 Shri Kalyan Prasad Sootwale and Smt.
 Reshmi devi Agarwal in Jaipur in Rajasthan in a family of thread traders known by the name of "sootwalas".
 Agarwal studied medicine from the Sawai Man Singh Medical College, Jaipur where he pursued his MBBS & MD Medicine education.

 In 1982, he established his own hospital “Swasthya Kalyan” in Jaipur.

 Indian Medical Association

 In September, 2014, Agarwal was elected as the president of the Indian Medical Association.